karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 ## Headers

-Check the headers on Ubuntu using
+This is a commonly ommitted step from some installation guides, but it is actually quite helpful.
+Check the headers on Ubuntu using,

 ```
 uname -r

 ```

+If they are not installed, just do the following:

 ```
 sudo apt-get install linux-headers-$(uname -r)